Dr. Wheeler at Skin Dermatology is a Specialist in Mohs micrographic surgery.

 It is important that you obtain a good night's rest and eat normally on the day of the surgery.
 If you are taking prescription medications, continue to take them unless otherwise directed by a physician.
 Tylenol may be taken at any time prior to surgery.

-For your comfort, it is recommeded that you wear casual, layered clothing on the day of your surgery.
+For your comfort, it is recommended that you wear casual, layered clothing on the day of your surgery.
 We provide a light snack and drinks.
 It is highly recommended that you arrange for someone to drive you home following surgery.

 Duration of Procedure